pmkruyen/dearscholar/readme.md

 Obviously, after Step 3, you may want to submit your modified  version of DearScholar to the App Store or Google Play Store.
 However, while DearScholar clones might be allowed on Google Play, submissions of clones run the risk of being rejected on the App Store due to Apple's policies.
 More importantly, combining our strengths to develop DearScholar further will be more productive for the research community and more fun!
 Thank you! 😃.

 ## File structure of the app
-Researchers and (potential) contributors who want to know what happens under DearScholar's hood, can also browse [the app's files](https://github.com/pmkruyen/dearscholar/tree/master/app) outlined below.
+Researchers and (potential) contributors who want to know what happens under DearScholar's hood, can also browse the app folders (Android26 [Android 8.0 and 8.5], Android28 [Android > 9.0], and iOS).
+These versions slightly deviate because of platform specific settings.
+Help in integrating these versions is welcome.

 ### config.xlm
 This file is used by Phonegap/Cordova to compile the app correctly, and contains: